PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   .. method:: DOHFrontend:loadTicketsKey(key)

-     Replace the current TLS tickets key with a given one.
+     Load a new TLS tickets key.

      :param str key: the new raw TLS tickets key to load.